pjcdawkins/platformsh-api-scripts/README.md

 # Experimental: Platform.sh API scripts

-No warranty and no license.
-Don't use this unless you know what you are doing.

 As an alternative to installing the Platform.sh CLI on an environment, these scripts help run API actions without any particular dependencies (just things like `curl`, `sed`, and a few environment variables).